mgoldenisc/SynonymDetection/README.md

 # Synonym Detection
-This directory contains the first steps toward synonym detection in iKnow, through the use of the word embedding models Word2Vec and fastText.
-This README contains information on the layout of the synonymdetection directory, important notes before diving in, and a demo at the end!
+This directory contains the first steps toward synonym detection for use in conjunction with iKnow/iFind, through the use of the word embedding models Word2Vec and fastText.
+This README contains information on the layout of the synonymdetection package, important notes before diving in, and a demo at the end!

+## Relation to iKnow
+The use of the synonymdetection package does not require [iKnow](https://github.com/intersystems/iknow) for basic functionality.
+If a user wishes to train a model using iKnow to tokenize [entities](https://github.com/intersystems/iknow/wiki/Entities), then it is necessary to also install the iknowpy package, available through PyPI:

+    pip install iknowpy

+If you've already got a model you want to use, or you don't want to tokenize entities for the sake of training, you can forego the installation of the iknowpy package and stick to just the synonymdetection package.

 ## File layout
-All of the relevant files reside in iknow/modules/iknowpy/iknowpy/synonymdetection.
-Inside this synonymdetection folder, you can find:
+The synonymdetection package is laid out as follows:

 - corpora (dir): The directory to hold corpora for training models.
 If you use the iKnow entity preprocessing functionality in the module, it will automatically output the processed corpus here.
+You don't have to place a corpus in this directory to use it for training.
     - examplecorpus.txt: A small corpus used to train the superficial example model included in this repo for exploratory purposes.
 - models (dir):
     - word2vec (dir):